-- 1) Authorize the submittal of the application; - 2) Commit to the proposed project; - 3) Identify the amount and source of cost share; and - 4) Include a statement of commitment for the requisite cost share (see more on cost sharing below).
+- 1) Authorize the submittal of the application; - 2) Commit to the proposed project; - 3) Identify the total amount and type of cost share being committed regardless of source; and - 4) Include a statement of commitment for the specific amount of cost share (see more on cost sharing below).
+Note that the Applicant must commit to the entire amount of the requisite cost share, regardless of source (see below) and be verifiable at the time of submission of the application.